Optos Privacy Notice

 Nikon will secure your personal data in accordance with our IT and security policies so that personal data are protected against unauthorized use, unauthorized access and wrongful modifications, loss or destruction.
 Your personal data will be stored no longer than is necessary for the purpose they were obtained, including compliance with legal and fiscal obligations and for solving any disputes.
 We have outlined the specific data retention periods in the Overview of Optos processing activities in the Annex below.

 Given the global nature of our company, your personal data may be transferred to Nikon entities and trusted third parties in countries outside the European Economic Area whose laws may not afford the same level of protection of your personal data.
 Where necessary, Nikon will ensure that adequate safeguards are in place to comply with the requirements for the international transfer of personal data under applicable privacy laws.
-For transfers of personal data outside the European Economic Area, Nikon will use Commission approved mechanisms, such as the Privacy Shield certification and Standard Contractual Clauses as safeguards, such as the “(EU-)controller to (Non-EU/EEA-)controller” Decision 2004/915//EC (see Article 46 GDPR).
-If you wish to receive a copy of these safeguards, please contact us through the contact details in Section 9.
-Contact details for your privacy inquiries below.
+For transfers of personal data outside the European Economic Area, Nikon will use Commission approved mechanisms, such as the Standard Contractual Clauses as safeguards, such as the “(EU-)controller to (Non-EU/EEA-) controller” Decision 2004/915//EC (see Article 46 UK/ EU GDPR).
+If you wish to receive a copy of these safeguards, please contact us through the contact details in Section 9 below.

-When you would like to exercise your rights, please send your request to the contact details in Section 9.
-Contact details for your privacy inquiries below.
+When you would like to exercise your rights, please send your request to the contact details in Section 9 below.
 Please note that we may need you to provide additional information to confirm your identity.
 You also have the right to lodge a complaint with the Information Commissioner’s Office.

 You can also contact us at if you have any questions, remarks or complaints in relation to this privacy notice.